 - non-native speakers of English who wish to be considered for teaching assistantships — in the English Department — must provide evidence of spoken English language proficiency.

 Additional information can be found on the International Applicants page.

-Most entering M.A. and M.F.A. students teach one section of freshman composition or business and technical writing each semester.
-They are given extensive preparation for this assignment, including a week-long teaching orientation before the semester begins, a semester-long seminar in the teaching of rhetoric or business and technical writing, and mentoring by an advanced graduate student throughout the first semester of teaching.
+Most entering M.A. and M.F.A. students teach one section of freshman composition each semester.
+They are given extensive preparation for this assignment, including a week-long teaching orientation before the semester begins, a semester-long seminar in the teaching of rhetoric, and mentoring by an advanced graduate student throughout the first semester of teaching.

 Depending on the terms of their initial admissions letter, entering Ph.D. students may teach one or two sections per semester in their first year.
 In subsequent years, students ordinarily teach two sections per semester.

 As students advance through the program, they have opportunities to teach literature and film classes; seminars are offered in the teaching of each.
 Some M.F.A. students may teach undergraduate creative writing courses.
 While a few teaching assignments involve assisting in large lecture courses, most students plan and direct their own classes.
 They may teach introduction to poetry, drama, fiction, and the short story; or introduction to British or American Literature or to Shakespeare.
 They may submit proposals for courses of their own design which are selected in competition.
 Recent offerings have included Arthurian Literature; Jazz and Literature; Beauty and the Beast; Different Desires: Gay and Lesbian Literature; and Big-Time Shakespeare: Twentieth-Century Adaptations.